 Capital Expenditures for Hyperscale Data Centers

-Hyperscale customer revenues are continuing to grow strongly.
+Hyperscale customer revenues are continuing to grow strongly, expanding the broader market.
 This is driving them to ramp-up their investments in cloud infrastructure by growing their capital expenditures significantly.
 In the below chart (on the left), total capital expenditures and, where available, cloud capital expenditures from 2015 are compared to estimates for the full-year 2020, by hyperscale customer.

 Overall, for the 15 hyperscale customers shown, the total capital expenditures from 2015 of $52 billion is expected to grow to $131 billion for the whole of 2020, which represents a staggering compound annual growth rate of 20%.
 These hyperscale customers include Google, Amazon, Microsoft, Facebook, Apple, Alibaba, Tencent, IBM, Oracle, Baidu, SAP, Cisco, Salesforce, eBay, and Twitter.